andreywc/94870-portfolio/final_project_part2_andrey_chang.md

 * Will try to focus on the data of Texas, which has the highest euthansia rate among all states, to be more precise and narrow the story.

 ### Storyboard
+*The storyboard that shows how it will look like in Shorthand.*
 ![Final Project Storyboard 1](Final Project Storyboard 1.png)
 ![Final Project Storyboard 2](Final Project Storyboard 2.png)
 ![Final Project Storyboard 3](Final Project Storyboard 3.png)
 ![Final Project Storyboard 4](Final Project Storyboard 4.png)

+### Wireframe
+*Data visualizations that will possibly be embedded.*

 ### User Research
 #### Target Audience